grimmpp/home-assistant-eltako/docs/rocker_switch/readme.md

 <img src="screenshot_switch_page_2buttons_pushed.png" alt="" height="300" />

 Choose your action you would like to trigger in the action section.
-In the following examples I change the state of light (toggle mode).
+In the screenshot at the beginning I change the state of light (toggle mode).

 ## Advanced usage